Any condition, including cherry eye in dogs, that threatens a dog's vision is vitally important and deserves an owner's quick attention.

 Some pet owners may confuse the cherry eye condition with dog pink eye while others may be worried that the mass could be a more ominous growth.
 Because a dog's eyes are so important, anytime a worry exists, the best course of action is to seek a professional diagnosis to rule out other possibilities.

 An allergy attack is another possibility.
-It may even be, as some suspect, the result of a genetic defect that causes connective tissues in this area of the eye to be weaker and/or more vulnerable.
+It may even be, as some suspect, the result of a genetic defect that results in the connective tissues in this area of the eye to be weaker and/or more vulnerable.

-Although this condition has an alarming appearance, is not usually an emergency.
+Although cherry eye in dogs has an alarming appearance, is not usually an emergency.
 That being said, prompt treatment of any pet disorder, is often the key to a successful outome.

 Some pet owners may be tempted to try massage to pop the exposed gland back into place, but I wouldn't!
 Too risky.